SciML/DiffEqDocs.jl/docs/src/solvers/dae_solve.md

   inexact Jacobians a second order W method.
 - `Rodas5` - A 5th order A-stable stiffly stable Rosenbrock method.
 Currently has
   a Hermite interpolant because its stiff-aware 3rd order interpolant is not yet implemented.
-This means the interpolation is unstable on algebraic variables, meaning this algorithm should not be used with `saveat` or post-solution interpolation on DAEs.
+This means the interpolation is inaccurate on algebraic variables, meaning this algorithm should not be used with `saveat` or post-solution interpolation on DAEs.